pinnacle-works/SuperBot-SDK-for-iOS/README.md

 ## CocoaPods

-To use the Customerly SDK we recommend to use Cocoapods 1.7.0 or later
+To use the SuperBot SDK we recommend to use Cocoapods 1.7.0 or later

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: